Wall Street ends mixed at close of earnings-packed week

 "Big tech earnings were priced for perfection, and they were mostly just 'good.'
 That was not enough," Mayfield said.
 "But the broader picture is good.
 This could be the building blocks for a rally to year end."

-Amazon.com AMZN.O jumped after the e-commerce giant reported its cloud business growth is stabilizing and predicted a revenue increase over the holiday season.
+Amazon.com jumped 6.8% after the e-commerce giant reported its cloud business growth is stabilizing and predicted a revenue increase over the holiday season.

+Among the 11 major sectors of the S&P 500, energy .SPNY suffered the steepest percentage drop.
+Consumer discretionary .SPLRCD tech .SPLRCT and communication services .SPLRCL were the only gainers.

-Chevron CVX.N dropped after the oil and gas company reportedlower third-quarter profit.
-Shares of Exxon Mobil XOM.N reversed earlier gains, closing weaker after it posted a 54% year-on-year drop in profit.
+Chevron CVX.N dropped 6.7% after the oil and gas company reported lower third-quarter profit.
+Shares of Exxon Mobil XOM.N gave up early gains, falling 1.9% after it posted a 54% year-on-year drop in profit.

 Inflation https://tmsnrt.rs/49oRGC3